Embarcadero/pa-radserver-docker/README.md

 ./build.sh [db host] [port]
 EX: ./build.sh yourhost.com 3050

-To pull the Docker Hub version ot pa-radserver Docker use the pull.sh script ./pull.sh
+To pull the Docker Hub version of pa-radserver Docker use the pull.sh script ./pull.sh

 To pull and run the Docker Hub version of pa-radserver Docker for a non-production environment use the pull-run.sh script